estiei/Big-Five-Backstage/README.md

 # License

-Established code released as open-source software under the MIT license.
+Established data and code released as open-source under the MIT license.

 # Contact us